2012 North Carolina Senate election: District 37

 Incumbent Democrat Dan Clodfelter has represented the 37th district and its predecessors since 1999.

 District 38

-Incumbent Democrat Charlie Smith Dannelly has represented the 38th district and its predecessors since 1995.
+Incumbent Democrat Charlie Dannelly has represented the 38th district and its predecessors since 1995.
 Dannelly initially ran for re-election but later withdrew.
 Democrat Joel Ford won the open seat.

 District 39

 Incumbent Republican Bob Rucho has represented the 39th district and its predecessors since 2008 and previously from 1997 to 2005.

 District 40

 Incumbent Democrat Maclom Graham has represented the 40th district since 2005.

 District 41

 The new 41st district is based in Mecklenburg County and includes Republican leaning areas in the Northern and Southeastern sections of the county connected by a narrow strip of land that runs along the county's border with Cabarrus County.
 The district, which has now incumbent, is expected to favor Republicans.
 Republican Jeff Tarte won the open seat.